arthurdenner/format-string-by-pattern/README.md

 ## Overview

 This module consists on a function that receives a pattern and a value and returns this value formatted according to the pattern.
-It doesn't work with every pattern, but it works with a lot of use cases.
+It doesn't work with every pattern, but it works with a lot of use cases, especially if you build functions on top of this module.

 ## Install